 Whether taxis count as public or private transport is open to debate.
 However, we include them here since they are more convenient for the tired tourist than a bus.
 Taxis in Japan are not cheap, but they are clean, safe, and reliable.
 There are taxi stands around the city, but you can also just flag one down on the streets - if the red sign in the front window is on, it means the taxi is free.

 Renting a car while you are in Kyoto is the only mode of transport we do not recommend.
-There is no curbside parking anywhere, and finding a spot in one of the small, often paid parking lots nearby the most famous sights may be very difficult.
+There is no curbside parking anywhere, and finding a spot in one of the small, often paid parking lots nearby the most famous sights may be very difficult, in particular during peak seasons.
 Large department stores and shopping centres do have large parking lots - but you may often use them only for a limited time and they free only if you shop there.
-A car may come handy if you plan a day trip to a smaller city outside of Kyoto though.
+A car may come handy if you plan a day trip to a smaller city outside of Kyoto, however.

 Kyoto is a great place to explore by bicycle since it is mostly flat.
 Especially in the inner city, Kyoto is easy to navigate because of its grid street layout.
 There are many bicycle rentals in Kyoto where you can rent your own bicycle for a reasonable fee.
 Some hotels or private accommodations also have bicycles available for their guests - just ask.
 Note that in Japan, you must ride on the left side of the road, if you don't, you may be fined up to 50,000 yen!